Posted on July 01 2019

 Your hair density also plays a role in wig sizing.
 If you feel like your hair is on the thicker side, it’s best to go up a wig size to give your hair that extra room.
 For visibly thinner hair, order down a size for a more secure fit.
 Before purchasing your new wig, it’s important to note that sizing does vary for different wig brands, and knowing your exact measurement number is the best way to find your perfect fit on the wig measurement chart.

 We all want our wigs to have that nice snug and secure feeling, but it does bring up an important question, "How tight is too tight to wear your wig?"
-If your wig is fitting a little too tightly it might cause hair breakage and additional hair loss.
+If your wig is fitting a little too tightly it might cause hair breakage or additional hair loss.
 Not to mention, you might get headaches as a side effect.
-You’ll notice almost immediately if you’re wig is too tight because it will ride up on your head shortly after putting it on.
+You’ll notice almost immediately if it's too tight because the wig will slide up the back of your neck shortly after putting it on.
 (Conversely, wigs that are too loose will fall down on your hairline).

 To find your perfect wig fit, play around with the wig’s adjustable features.
+This is one way to learn how to tighten a wig with straps.
 Most wigs come with adjustable bands or Velcro pieces that let you achieve an even more personalized fit.
 Ideally, you’ll adjust your wig to create a comfortable grip around the nape of the neck without causing too much strain on your temple.

 What are some of your tips for making sure your wig fits perfectly.
 Tell us what you think.
 Comment below and let us know!